Tel Yodfat and Mount Atzmon offer various lovely loop trails through the Hellenistic city of Jotapata and the surrounding mountains.

 Vespasian hoped that before long the tanks would be empty and the surrender of the town would inevitably follow.
 But Josephus determined to shatter this hope, ordered numbers of men to soak their outer garments and hang them round the battlements, so that the whole wall suddenly ran with water.
 The result was despondency and consternation in the Roman ranks, when they saw such a quantity of water thrown away in jest. … The commander-in chief himself despaired of capturing the town through shortage and reverted to armed onslaught.
 Nothing could have pleased the Jews better; for they had long despaired of saving the town or themselves, and dreaded hunger and thirst far more than death in battle.

 Source: “The Wars of the Jews 3” by Yosef ben Matityahu

 Cistern and Ritual Bath (Mikveh)

-Our next stop was POI #4.
+Our next stop was the point of interest #4.
 The cistern and the Mikveh were probably in a private house.

 One interesting fact is that wells were near Mikveh.
 And if there was not enough water, well water could be added.

-We continued with the green trail to POI #8, the residential area.
+We continued with the green trail to the point of interest #8, the residential area.